ArturoDeza/NeuroFovea/README.md

 * Adaptive Instance Normalization code: https://github.com/xunhuang1995/AdaIN-style
 * pix2pix super-resolution module: https://github.com/phillipi/pix2pix
 * The original Metamer code of Freeman & Simoncelli: https://github.com/freeman-lab/metamers
-* A mixture of localized foveated templates stored in the *Receptive_Fields/* for the different rate of growth of the receptive fields specified by the scaling factor which should match the human psychophysical testing procedure as specified in the paper.
+* A set of localized pooling regions stored in the *Receptive_Fields/* folder for the different rate of growth of the receptive fields specified by the scaling factor which should match the human psychophysical testing procedure as specified in the paper.

 ## What is a Metamer?
 Metamers are a set of stimuli that are *physically different but perceptually indistinguishable to each other*.
 See below for an example.